Heysel Stadium disaster: Background

-In May 1985, Liverpool were the defending European Champions' Cup winners, having won the competition after defeating Roma in the penalty shootout in the final of the previous season.
+In May 1985, Liverpool were the defending European Champions' Cup winners, having won the competition after defeating Roma on penalties in the previous season's final.
 Again, they would face Italian opposition, Juventus, which had won unbeaten the 1983–84 Cup Winners' Cup.
-Juventus had a team of many of Italy's 1982 World Cup winning team, which played for Juventus for many years, and its playmaker, Michel Platini, was considered the best footballer in Europe and was named Footballer of The Year by the magazine France Football for the second year in a row in December 1984.
+Juventus had a team of many of Italy's 1982 World Cup winning team, which played for Juventus for many years, and its playmaker, Michel Platini, was considered the best footballer in Europe or the world and was named Footballer of The Year by the magazine France Football for the second year in a row in December 1984.
 Both teams were placed in the two first positions in the UEFA club ranking at the end of the previous season and were regarded by the specialist press as the two best teams on the continent.
 Both teams had contested the 1984 European Super Cup four months earlier, with a 2–0 victory for the Italian team.

-Despite its status as Belgium's national stadium, Heysel Stadium was in a poor state of repair by the 1985 European Final.
+Despite its status as Belgium's national stadium, Heysel Stadium was in a poor state of repair by the 1985 European Cup final.
 The 55-year-old stadium had not been sufficiently maintained for several years, and large parts of the facility were literally crumbling.
-For example, the outer wall had been made of cinder block, and fans who did not have tickets were seen kicking holes in the wall to get in.
+For example, the outer wall had been made of cinder block, and Liverpool fans who did not have tickets were seen kicking holes in the wall to get in.
 In some areas of the stadium, there was only one turnstile, and some fans attending the game claimed that they were never searched or asked for their tickets.